|WANKIE COLLIERY (HWANGE)

 desperation he decided to see if there were any empty wagons

-awaiting collection at Thompson Junction but to no avail.
+awaiting collection at Thomson Junction but to no avail.
 It was at

 this point that Cliff innocently(?) enquired as to whether any empty

 wagons had been left behind at the old No.3 colliery following its

 recent closure.
 Seizing the opportunity to get us out of his office

 the traffic manager suggested to Cliff that perhaps he ought to go